yashUcr773/webpack-intro/Notes.md

   - Extract heavy dependencies to separate bundles.
   - Splitting based on bundle size.
   - Splitting based on our code and node_modules

+# Lazy loading
+- We can use lazy loading to load code splits only when needed

+# Custom Dev Server
+- We can create our own custom dev server if required.